What do I need to know about aromatherapy?!

 - How do essential oils work?

-The main instruments of aromatherapists are essential oils.
+The main aromatherapy products are essential oils.
 From a biological point of view, the influence of essential oils is related to the sense of smell, evolutionarily the oldest sense, which affects the body as a whole through the limbic system.

-The limbic system includes several parts, responsible for various functions, which include emotions, behavior, motivation, long-term memory, as well as the sense of smell.
+The limbic system includes several parts, responsible for various functions, including emotions, behavior, motivation, long-term memory, and the sense of smell.
 Thus, the limbic system, on which essential oils act directly, is responsible for emotional life and plays a significant role in the formation of memory.
-For that reason, a scent that we felt a long time ago, can instantly bring back the memory of the period when we felt it.
+For that reason, an essential oils aroma or a scent that we felt a long time ago, can instantly bring back the memory of the period when we felt it.

-In addition to the emotional and psychological essential oils correlation, there is another very important aspect, and that is the chemical composition of essential oils.
-In fact, all other aspects of oil come from its chemical composition.
-The chemical composition is the one that determines whether the oil will be stimulating, balancing, relaxing and in what capacity we will use it.
+In addition to the emotional and psychological essential oils correlation, there is another very important aspect, and that is the chemicals in essential oils.
+In fact, all other aspects of different types of essential oils come from its chemical composition.
+The chemical composition of essential oils is the one that determines whether the oil will be stimulating, balancing, relaxing and in what capacity we will use it.

 - What does the chemical composition of essential oils depend on?

-The chemical composition of a particular plant's oil depends on the chemotype.
+The chemical composition of a particular essential oil depends on the chemotype.
 For example, rosemary (Rosmarinus officinalis) has several chemotypes: 1.8-cineole, verbenone, borneol and camphor.
-Chemotypes (CT) are plants of the same species that have differently represented secondary metabolites, ie constituents of essential oils.
+Chemotypes (CT) are plants of the same species that have differently represented secondary metabolites, i.e. essential oils ingredients.

 For therapeutic purposes, it is most desirable to use essential oils obtained from plants grown in some of these ways.